knbknb/awesome-svg/topics/Tutorials.md

 Intermediate SVG
 > These articles often start with the basics and then go into more specialized topics.

-*
+* [Canvas vs SVG: Choosing the Right Tool for the Job](https://www.sitepoint.com/canvas-vs-svg/) - by Marietta A. Perna, 2021.
-* [The Once and Future SVG](http://radar.oreilly.com/2014/11/the-once-and-future-svg.html) - State of the Union, by Amelia B.Roy
+* [The Once and Future SVG](http://radar.oreilly.com/2014/11/the-once-and-future-svg.html) -  Technical article about the beginnings of SVG, by Amelia B.Roy, 2014.
 * [SVG Document Structure](https://unicorn-ui.com/blog/svg-document-structure.html) - by Rob Levin, 2015
 * [A Look at SVG viewBox and viewport](https://jonitrythall.com/svg-viewbox-and-viewport) - by Joni Tryhall, 2014
 * [Move And Scale SVG Graphics with the viewBox Attribute](http://www.vanseodesign.com/web-design/svg-viewbox/) - by Steven Bradley, 2015